jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 In a quantum computer programming language, we normally just want to specify the qubits to which a gate is applied, such as $U(q_4,q_2,q_5)$, with any shuffling of the order carried out behind the scenes.
 The implementation may, for example, use a permutation matrix to perform the shuffling instead of swap gates.

-Non-consecutive qubits are problem in real quantum computers because the qubits are typically arranged in a one or two dimensional grid.
-Operations such as CX require interactions between the qubits which normally means they need to be physically adjacent.
+Non-consecutive qubits are a problem in real quantum computers because the qubits are typically physically arranged in a one or two dimensional grid.
+Operations such as CX require interactions between the qubits which requires them to be physically adjacent.

 ### Entanglement Example